rackerlabs/rackspace-how-to/content/general/vmware-os-mitigations-against-cpu-speculative-execution-vulnerabilities.md

 1. Hypervisor-Specific
 2. Operating System-Specific Mitigations.

-Patches to microcode and firmware for Hypervisor-Assisted Guest Mitigations may require further downtime for Hypervisor and Virtual Machines.
+**Note:** Patches to microcode and firmware for Hypervisor-Assisted Guest Mitigations may require further downtime for Hypervisor and Virtual Machines.

 ### Public facing articles